 Weekend night markets in Bangkok

 If you’re more into street food and vintage finds, make a beeline to the hip night markets.
-A few of the more popular ones are Rod Fai market (also known as the “train market”), Ratchada night market, JJ Green night market, ARTBOX and Chatuchak night market.
+A few of the more popular ones were Rod Fai market (Kaset-Nawamin outlet closed in mid 2021), Ratchada night market, JJ Green night market, ARTBOX and Chatuchak night market.
 Needless to say, you’re more likely to get cheap, value buys here than at most shopping malls.

-Bangkok cafes & street food – where to eat in Bangkok
+Bangkok restaurants, coffee & street food – where to eat in Bangkok

 Those feet need fuel to shop, so make sure you eat your way around Bangkok too!